Anto-dev-perso/Recipedia/docs/ci-setup.md

 ## Overview

-This document explains the CI (Continuous Integration) setup for the RecipesManager app.
+This document explains the CI (Continuous Integration) setup for the Recipedia app.
 The CI pipeline is implemented using GitHub Actions and is designed to run unit tests and E2E (End-to-End) tests on Android.

 ## CI Workflow